Gavriel770U/GCMD/README.md

 `javac *.java`

 `java main.java`
+### Jar
+Jar is basically a java executable, in this source code in the build there will be all .class files and manifest with .jar, so only if you update the code you can run this. use the following commands in your OS cmd to create .jar:
+NOTE: before it change your directory to the src.

+`javac -d ../build *.java`

+`cd ../build`

+`jar cfm GCMD.jar MANIFEST.MF *.class`
 ### EXE
 soon I will add .exe file of the GCMD so everyone will be able to use it.